UjwalWtg/AwesomeLogger/README.md

 ## Installation
 Clone the repository and include the `AwesomeLogger` project in your solution or use the DLL directly.

+## Features
+Console logging with customizable colors.
+File logging to a specified file.
+Configurable log format and behavior.

 ## Usage

 ```csharp